-Read about the AALAC workshop proposals that were funded in 2016.
+Read about the AALAC workshop proposals funded in 2019.

 Mission of the Alliance to Advance Liberal Arts Colleges (AALAC)

 The liberal arts colleges that comprise the AALAC vary in size, region, and resources but share common educational goals and institutional challenges.
 The AALAC strives to advance liberal arts education through collective efforts to support faculty research and teaching so as to enhance the overall experience of students and to develop faculty leadership.
 By working together, AALAC members seek to develop a broader view of their institutions in the landscape of higher education and thereby to address more effectively the pressing challenges facing American liberal arts colleges.
 Through assessment of AALAC activities and dissemination of our findings, the organization seeks to share best practices with other liberal arts colleges and to make the case to the larger public for the value of liberal education in the twenty-first century.